 - 18Femail@example.com.
 All new engineering chapter members should be added by their facilitator.
 If for some reason you didn’t get automatically added, give a shout in #eng-leadership.
 Someone there will get you set up.

-- email@example.com.
-This is a good way to write to the entier engineering leadership team at once.
+- firstname.lastname@example.org.
+This is a good way to write to the entire engineering leadership team at once.

-- Optional listservs that may be of interest: Interagency Open Data Working Group, Security Today.
+- Optional listserv that may be of interest: Interagency Open Data Working Group

 Here are some common tools we use, how we use them, and how you can get access to them.
 If you can’t find the information you need in the chart below, get in touch with your design lead; they’ll be able to point you in the right direction.